fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/3_methods.md

 __Arguments__ are pieces of information that are sent to a method invocation to be modified or used to return a specific result.
 We *pass* arguments to a method when we call it.

 The `parameter` is a term that should only be used to describe the name of inputs listed in the `def` statement.
 To refer to the value (or data passed in) of that parameter, you should refer to the `argument`.
+Methods are *defined* with parameters, but they are *called* with arguments.

 To be even more precise:
 - Parameters are named variables you define as part of a method definition or block (e.g. a block parameter)